FineUploader/fine-uploader/readme.md

         </noscript>
     </div>

 Initialize uploader when the DOM is ready.
+Change the action option.
+For example ../server/php.php for the default folder structure.
+If the server folder you will find examples for different platforms, if you can't find the one you need check check the readme.txt.

     var uploader = new qq.FileUploader({
         // pass the dom node (ex. $(selector)[0] for jQuery users)
         element: document.getElementById('file-uploader'),
         // path to server-side upload script
         action: '/server/upload'
     });

-Don't forget to setup the server side script, some examples can be found in the "server" folder.
-If you can't find an example for your server platform, send me a mail to andrew (at) valums.com.
-I will be glad to help.

-### Configuring ###
+### Options of both basic uploader and full widget ###

 Below is the list of important options, more details are given below.

-    // container element DOM node (ex. $(selector)[0] for jQuery users)
-    element: null,
     // url of the server-side upload script, should be on the same domain
     action: '/server/upload',
     // additional data to send, name-value pairs
     params: {},

+    // validation
     // ex. ['jpg', 'jpeg', 'png', 'gif'] or []
     allowedExtensions: [],
-    // size limit in bytes, 0 - no limit
+    // size limits in bytes, 0 - no limit
     // this option isn't supported in all browsers
-    sizeLimit: 0,
+    sizeLimit: 0, // max size
+    minSizeLimit: 0, // min size

+    // events
     onSubmit: function(id, fileName){},
+    onProgress: function(id, fileName, loaded, total){},
     onComplete: function(id, fileName, responseJSON){},
+    onCancel: function(id, fileName){},

     messages: {
-        // error messages, see fileuploader.js for details
+        // error messages, see qq.FileUploaderBasic for content
     },
-    showMessage: function(message){
+    showMessage: function(message){ alert(message); }
-        alert(message);
-    }

 Instance methods

 * setParams(newParams)
-* isUploading() Returns true if some files are being uploaded, false otherwise

 #### Limiting file type and size ####